ruromero/cloudevents-player/README.md

 * KNative Service: Pointing to the image and mounting the volume from the configMap
 * Trigger: To subscribe to any message in the broker

+## Configuration

+Cloudevents player comes with 2 modes defined in the PLAYER_MODE environment variable:

+ * LOCAL: Received events are forwarded to the loopback broker.
+This mode is just for development and testing
+ * KNATIVE: The application will get the current namespace it is running in and will use the `PLAYER_BROKER` environment variable to decide which broker to connect to (`default` is the default broker).